Skip to content

 Estate walks

-Dutton Estate Walk This route takes in the historic estate at Hinton Ampner, which is the final part of former owner Ralph Dutton's vision for an estate, garden and house that would blend harmoniously into the surrounding Hampshire countryside.
-2 hours.
+Dutton Estate Walk (around 2 hours) This route takes in the historic estate at Hinton Ampner, which is the final part of former owner Ralph Dutton's vision for an estate, garden and house that would blend harmoniously into the surrounding Hampshire countryside.

-Stewkeley Walk Enjoy the open spaces on this short walk taking visitors across the Hinton Ampner estate countryside towards the village of Kilmeston before looping back to the entry of the estate in Hampshire.
-50 mins - 1hr.
+Stewkeley Walk (around 45 minutes) Enjoy the open spaces on this short walk taking visitors across the Hinton Ampner estate countryside towards the village of Kilmeston before looping back to the entry of the estate in Hampshire.

-Battle of Cheriton walk The Battle of Cheriton was a major turning point in the English Civil War and resulted in an important Parliamentarian victory that helped shape the future of England.
+Battle of Cheriton walk (around 2 - 2.5 hours) The Battle of Cheriton was a major turning point in the English Civil War and resulted in an important Parliamentarian victory that helped shape the future of England.
 Starting at Hinton Ampner church, this trail follows in the footsteps of the men who fought on both sides of this important battle.
 2 - 2 hours 30 mins.

 Seasonal wildlife spotting